Silicon-E/TurboFunction/README.md

 > `name` - A valid symbol name.
 >
 > `body` - Code.
 If defining a variable, the body is evaluated immediately.
 If defining a template, the template's argument symbols are in scope throughout the body.
+>
+> In single-line form, surrounding whitespace is stripped unless the code is wrapped with ` `` ` backticks.

 If no argument list is given, defines a variable.
 When inserted, a variable evaluates to the value that its body evaluated to.
 Variables cannot be invoked.